 Kerry Baker is a partner with Ventanas Mexico, which researches resources and reasons to consider moving to Mexico, along with other insights into expat life.

-I am also the author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best free tools on the web.
+She is also the author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best free tools on the web.
 The Guide provides interactive links to high quality language learning sites or their free features that you'd never find in a Google search.

 Use the Guide to create fun, varied lessons every day.
 Spanish will make your life in Mexico a lot more fun and even less expensive.